Looking for the best things to do in Lauterbrunnen?

 Skydiving in Interlaken (just 20-minutes by train from Lauterbrunnen) is one of the best experiences you can have and I guarantee you will remember it for a lifetime!

-What better way to finish off your list of things to do in Lauterbrunnen than tandem-jumping out of a helicopter from 15,000 feet, freefalling over the magnificent mountains in the Jungfrau Region.
+What better way to finish off your adventures than tandem-jumping out of a helicopter from 15,000 feet, freefalling over the magnificent mountains in the Jungfrau Region.

 The Swiss skydive masters make sure your safety is their number 1 priority.
 All tandem instructors are trained, licensed and experienced to ensure you have the most incredible experience knowing that you are completely safe at the same time.

-One of the best parts about skydiving here in the Swiss Alps is the phenomenal view of Lauterbrunnen Valley and Interlaken from 15,000 feet in the air!
+One of the best parts about skydiving here in the Swiss Alps is the phenomenal view of Interlaken and Lauterbrunnen from 15,000 feet in the air!
 But don’t get too comfortable, because your instructor will shortly be opening the doors of the helicopter to take the leap.

 Check Prices → Skydiving In Interlaken